-\Community Health students who select the Thesis option are required to take SCBS 6400 Research Methods in Social and Behavioral Sciences.
+\Community Health students who select the thesis option are required to take SCBS 6400 Research Methods in Social and Behavioral Sciences.

-\Epidemiology students are permitted to take a comprehensive examination at the end of their coursework in lieu of Thesis or Professional Report, which serves as their culminating experience.
+\Epidemiology students are permitted to take a comprehensive examination at the end of their coursework in lieu of Thesis, which serves as their culminating experience.
 Students are responsible for coordinating with the Department of Epidemiology to schedule this examination.
+Students who select the comprehensive examination option must take six (6) semester credit hours of electives in lieu of the thesis.